cnizzardini/cakephp-preloader/README.md

 --name          The preload file path. (default: ROOT .
-DS . 'preload.php') --packages      A comma separated list of packages (e.g. vendor-name/package-name) to add to the preloader --plugins       A comma separated list of your plugins to load or `*` to load all plugins/* --quiet, -q     Enable quiet output.
+DS . 'preload.php') --packages      A comma separated list of packages (e.g. vendor-name/package-name) to add to the preloader --plugins       A comma separated list of your plugins to load or `*` to load all plugins/* --cli           Should the preloader file exit when run via the php-cli? (default: true) --quiet, -q     Enable quiet output.
 --verbose, -v   Enable verbose output.
 ```